tkataras/Automatic-Cell-Counting-with-TWS/README.md

 By downloading our Github repository you will have a set of folders for practice and for experimental use.

 # Practice
 The first step in practice is to initiate the pipeline.
 You will be prompted to locate the installation location of the pipeline, as this will vary by user preference.
+This is so that our program knows where you have downloaded it.
+Select the directory/folder named scripts_for_auto_cell_count.

 <img src = "figures/selectSource.PNG">